The First View

 My booth is set up in a “3-wall U” shaped configuration – two side walls with one uninterrupted back wall.
 It has been this way since my first show.

 However, I have changed the print display layout over time.
-I’ve currently settled on the same design since 2016 season.
-(While the display concept remains teh same, the actual displayed prints change each year).
+While the display concept remains the same, the actual displayed prints change each year)

 When I decide which prints to display and in what order, I always consider what the viewer will see first and last, as they scan my booth.